 The savings for drivers with a disability and carers don’t stop there.
 In June this year Motability announced that their worry-free motoring package would now also include a no-cost charging solution for all customers who ordered a BEV**.

-Working in partnership with BP Chargemaster, Motability customers are now able to choose between a free fitted home charging point or access to the on-street Polar charging network.
+Working in partnership with BP Pulse, Motability customers are now able to choose between a free fitted home charging point or access to the on-street charging network.

 There are, of course, many non-economic factors that are also worth considering.
 More people want to reduce their environmental impact, and as EVs have zero tailpipe emissions, they offer significantly lower greenhouse gas emissions and will contribute to better air quality.
 These vehicles would also be able to access low emission zones without any charge, as is already the case in parts of London, with other towns and cities sure to follow.

 Government has now confirmed that new cars and vans powered entirely by petrol and diesel will not be sold in the UK from 2030, bringing forward the original date by 10 years.
 Vehicle manufacturers will be allowed to sell hybrid vehicles that can ‘drive a significant distance with no carbon coming out of the tailpipe’ until 2035.
 The news was recently announced as part of Boris Johnson’s new 10-point plan for a ‘green industrial revolution’.
 The faster we can increase demand for EVs, the faster car manufacturers will move to ensure that all their models gain some form of electrification – a positive step forward in lowering greenhouse gas emissions and improving air quality.

 MotaClarity's partnership with the government's Go Ultra Low campaign helps to educate and inform potential EV adopters about the lower running costs, the models available, EV-friendly energy tariffs and the different types of charging points.
 There are a range of helpful Go Ultra Low online tools and calculators which are accessible via the MotaClarity website.